 I find four good aspects to visit this observatory.

-I’m happy if my suggestions as a local become some help for you.
+I’m happy if my suggestions as a local are helpful for you!

 1: Free to Enter